But its loans don’t always have the most competitive rates. And you’ll have to meet its narrow membership requirements to qualify.

 This Utah-based credit union first opened in 1936 during the height of the Great Depression.
 Since then, it’s grown to serve customers across the Mountain States.
 It’s also consistently given back to its community by supporting nonprofit and educational organizations.

-Compare loan providers similar to MACU
+Compare alternatives to MACU

 MACU could be a good option if you’d like to keep all of your money in one place or are looking for flexible repayments.
 But its limited availability and high starting rates might make you want to look elsewhere.

-You can find out how it compares to other providers by reading our guide to personal loans.
+Find out how it compares to other providers by reading our guide to personal loans.

 Frequently asked questions